Julien-R44/bentocache/README.md

 Many drivers available to suit all situations: Redis, Upstash, Database (MySQL, SQLite, PostgreSQL), DynamoDB, Filesystem, In-memory (LRU Cache), Vercel KV...

 See the [drivers documentation](https://bentocache.dev/docs/cache-drivers) for list of available drivers.
-Also very easy to extend the library and [add your own driver](https://bentocache.dev/docs/custom-cache-driver)
+Also, it is very easy to extend the library and [add your own driver](https://bentocache.dev/docs/custom-cache-driver)

 ### Resiliency

 - [Grace period](https://bentocache.dev/docs/grace-periods): Keep your application running smoothly with the ability to temporarily use expired cache entries when your database is down, or when a factory is failing.

-- [Cache stamped prevention](https://bentocache.dev/docs/stampede-protection): Ensuring that only one factory is executed at the same time.
+- [Cache stampede prevention](https://bentocache.dev/docs/stampede-protection): Ensuring that only one factory is executed at the same time.

-- [Retry queue](https://bentocache.dev/docs/multi-tier#retry-queue-strategy) : When a application fails to publish something to the bus, it is added to a queue and retried later.
+- [Retry queue](https://bentocache.dev/docs/multi-tier#retry-queue-strategy) : When an application fails to publish something to the bus, it is added to a queue and retried later.

 ### Timeouts